tom-sapletta-com/tom-sapletta-com/README.md

-### I'm Tom ... some backend developer mostly focused on PHP, JAVA, JavaScript, Python, Bash
+...
+Hello in OSS World!
-I am here to improve my management skills and to share my ideas in: video/app streaming, education, functional thinking Feel free to use my code, I spent many hours to give my ideas life, but it's still not perfect, don't hesitate to improve the code and use it to your own projects!
+- I'm Tom ... some backend developer mostly focused on PHP, JAVA, JavaScript, Python, Bash I am here to improve my management skills and to share my ideas in: video/app streaming, education, functional thinking Feel free to use my code, I spent many hours to give my ideas life, but it's still not perfect, don't hesitate to improve the code and use it to your own projects!